Czichy/nixos/README.md

 <!-- Most of the zones I run are outlined in ITSG-22 and ITSG-38, which are the Canadian Government's guidelines for network zoning.
 I work IT Security for the federal government, so it only makes sense that I practice what I preach. -->

+# Reverse Proxy using VPS + Wireguard + Caddy

+[]    No more enabling VPN apps to reach server, this is crucial for letting other family member use the home server.

+[]    I can watch my Linux ISO's anywhere I go

+[]    Syncing files

+[]    Blogging / Tutorial site???

+[]    ntfy, uptime-kuma in VPS.

+[]    More Fun

 ## :wrench: <samp>Installation</samp>

 1. Download iso